justmaxcz/simple-rpg/README.md

-# waring is made by AI and me
+# waring is made by AI so there is possibility that is not going to work

 simple rpg is retro text pase rpg